+The Finish

-The Finish: The finish is at Miskin's Wharf, 100m before Walton Rowing Club.
+- The finish is at Miskin's Wharf, 100m upstream of Walton Rowing Club.
 A bell will sound as the first crew crosses the line.
 Dead heats will be re-rowed immediately from the original start.
-No delays will be permitted.
-Crews wishing to wind down after racing must be aware of crews putting out from the landing stage, but thereafter may paddle downstream, turning by the floating Regatta warning sign.
+No delays will be permitted. - Crews wishing to wind down after racing must be aware of crews boating from the landing stage, but thereafter may paddle downstream, turning by the floating Regatta Warning Sign.
 On returning to disembark, crews must wait patiently in single file and must not obstruct racing crews winding down or any other river traffic.

-Conduct during the race.
+Conduct during the race

-BR Rules have now changed so that unaided voice assistance from the bank is now permitted.
+Unaided voice assistance from the bank is now permitted.
 Crews must, however, be absolutely clear that the Umpire's word is final whatever is advised from the bank.